-Federal investment in post-secondary education, innovation and research drives economic competitiveness, provides opportunities for young people and addresses the most urgent issues of our time, like global population health, infectious disease, Arctic system science, food security, and climate change.
+Federal investment in post-secondary education, innovation and research drives economic competitiveness, provides opportunities for young people and addresses the most urgent issues of our time, such as climate change, global population health, infectious disease, Arctic system science, food security and reconciliation.
 Only through investments in post-secondary education do we have the potential to solve these critical challenges while simultaneously training the workforce of the future and shaping the economy.
 There can be no better investment in Canada's future.